jjcaicedob/TSQL/README.md

-# TSQL
+# Introduction
-Este repositorio contiene scripts SQL para trabajar consultas en SQL Server.
+New versions of two scripts included with SQL Server:
+- Instpubs.sql creates the **pubs** sample database.
+- Instnwnd.sql creates the **Northwind** sample database.